J U N E G L A S S O N

 From the artist’s statement: “Simultaneously, the work reflects my personal relationship with the landscape, the people, and culture of Wyoming - a place that is both exotic and home to me.”

-The artist lives and works in Wyoming.
+After living in Wyoming for seven years, the artist recently moved back to New York.
 Her paintings have been exhibited in London, Berlin and in museums and galleries throughout the United States.
 Glasson’s work has been published in New American Paintings, The Paris Review, The Wall Street Journal, Guernica, Domino, Myself, Asymptote, People and Diner Journal, to name a few.